wolframarnold/chromotype/README.md

 share your photos directly -- but *you* are the cloud.

-Chromotype imports the photos you have on your computer, even in your iPhoto and Picasa libraries.
-It also can import the photos and movies you previously uploaded in the cloud (like Flickr, Picasa, and Facebook), and archive those on your computer as well.
+Chromotype imports the photos you have on your computer, even in your iPhoto and Picasa libraries. <!-- Coming "soon": It also can import the photos and movies you previously uploaded in the cloud (like Flickr, Picasa, and Facebook), and archive those on your computer as well. -->

 ### Randomness makes you fast